tomstafford/psy6422/101-finalproject.Rmd

 ## Choose your graph

-You only need to draw one graph, but more is permitted.
+You only need to draw one graph, but more are permitted.

 The important thing is to show - either in the graph, or in text, or both - that you have thought about the logic of what you are visualising, *how* it shows the information and *why* this important